david-randoll/spring-web-captor/README.md

 # Spring Web Captor

 A Spring Web library that intercepts and captures HTTP request/response data-including URI, path, query parameters, headers, and request/response body (including files) and publishes an event with this data.

 ## Features

 - **Automatic HTTP interception:** Captures all incoming HTTP requests and outgoing responses in your Spring Boot application.
 - **Rich event data:** Publishes events containing details such as method, path, query/path parameters, headers, and full request/response.
 - **Multipart & file support:** Handles multipart/form-data and file uploads.
 - **Content type handling:** Supports JSON, XML, plain text, form data, and more.
 - **Spring Boot integration:** Provides auto-configuration for easy setup in Spring Boot projects.
+- **Conditional HTTP Event Publishing:** Interfaces like `IHttpRequestPublishCondition` and `IHttpResponsePublishCondition` allow flexible, condition-based publishing of HTTP events.
+- **Excluded Endpoints Support:** Easily configure HTTP methods and paths to exclude from event publishing.
+- **Extensible Publisher & Parsing:** Implement your own `IHttpEventPublisher`, `IRequestBodyParser`, `IResponseBodyParser`, `IRequestFieldCaptor`, or `IResponseFieldCaptor` for custom event publication and field/body parsing.

 ## Usage

 1. **Add to your Spring Boot project:**

    \*comming soon\* (Publish to Maven Central or GitHub Packages and add dependency instructions here.)

 2. **Listen for HTTP events:**